dkd/hosted_solr-api/README.md

 #### 1. Create new Solr Cores

-Let's create a new Solr Core:
+Let's create a new Solr Core (see below for configuration options):

 ```Ruby
 require 'hosted_solr/api'